doytsujin/athackst.github.io/_articles/vscode_docker_ros2.md

     "--security-opt", "seccomp=unconfined",
     ```

 * SSH credentials.
 This will add [ssh credentials](https://code.visualstudio.com/docs/remote/containers#_using-ssh-keys) to your container without saving them inside the container.
-This somewhat lengthy entry is cross-platform compatible, so you can use the same `devcontainer.json` on Linux and Windows.
+This somewhat lengthy entry is cross-platform compatible, so you can use the same devcontainer on linux and windows.

     ```javascript
     "-v", "${env:HOME}${env:USERPROFILE}/.ssh:/root .ssh-localhost:ro"